-Smokers often live a more sedentary life, and are less likely to participate in any physical activity, resulting in weight gain.
+But unfortunately, smokers often live a more sedentary life, than non-smokers.
+So, they are less likely to participate in any physical activity, resulting in weight gain.
 Whereas in comparison, reformed smokers tend to become more health-conscious after quitting, and also report an increase in taste and pleasure from eating healthier foods.
 They also quickly benefit from the increased lung capacity and improved heart health, which in turn, encourages more movement.
 And, of course, these positive, lifestyle changes can all help with weight loss.

 #8.
 Switch to sugar-free drinks